Scar Revision Salt Lake City, UT

 Also beneficial for acne scars is Bellafill®, an injectable that adds volume under the skin to lift and smooth out pitted acne scars to the level of the surrounding skin.
 Other hyaluronic acid fillers, such as Restylane, may be used to fill facial scars as well.

 Because scars are highly individualistic, more than one procedure and/or technique may be employed to provide maximum improvement.
-Recovery time will vary depending on your treatment plan and can be further discussed at your initial consultation with Dr. Thompson.
+Recovery time will vary depending on your treatment plan and can be further discussed at your initial consultation with one of our surgeons.